ctrlcctrlv/QuaeriteRegnumDei/README.md

 * The missal contains many combining marks; I have yet to implement any of them.
 * Some glyphs in the missal might be missing.
 I did not look at every page.
 If you find a missing glyph, symbol or ligature _in the big rotunda hand_, please open a bug report.
 If you find a missing interesting alternate, do so as well please.
-* It has spacing issues that could use sorting some day;&dagger; I didn't focus too much on spacing as due to its very thin minor stroke width.
-Quaerite Regnum Dei is best for large headlines, which I figured people would manually space.
+* It has spacing issues that could use sorting some day;&dagger; I didn't focus too much on spacing as due to its very thin minor stroke width, Quaerite Regnum Dei is best for large headlines, which I figured people would manually space.
 If you find a particularly badly spaced glyph, open a bug report.
 Please note what value you think it should be, or open a PR against features.fea to add it.

 <sup>&dagger; If not by me, why not you! :-)</sup>